All blogsCommercial Real estate October 31, 2025

 Medford’s retail reinvention reflects a broader truth: the future of retail isn’t about more

 stores — it’s about better experiences.
-By blending dining, entertainment, and local culture into their tenant strategies, The
+By blending dining, entertainment, and local culture into their tenant strategies.
+The Village at Medford Center and Rogue Valley Mall are setting a new regional standard for

 community-driven commerce.